 The Affirmative Action Office shall solicit information concerning any factors that might prejudice an objective evaluation of the evidence and shall reassign an investigation if a conflict or potential conflict emerges.

-In instances of sex discrimination, including sexual harassment, the role of the Title IX Coordinator may mirror the role of the AAO during other discrimination claims.
+In instances of sex discrimination, including sexual harassment, the role of the Title IX Coordinator may parallel the role of the AAO during other discrimination claims.

 Definitions and Prohibited Acts and Behaviors